fbpx

 with Nic Brunsdon and Kieran Wong

 The FDW Design Film Festival film Things Will Be Different draws attention to the demolition of public housing and the resulting displacement of communities.
+Following the film’s screening at the LunaSX, join architects Nic Brunsdon (Brunsdon Studio) and Kieran Wong (Chair of Shelter WA) at the nearby P&O Hotel for a conversation about retrofitting as an alternative to demolition.

-Join architects Nic Brunsdon (Brunsdon Studio) and Kieran Wong (Chair of Shelter WA) in conversation about these issues and how we can address them locally.
-Nic will present research and test cases from Brunsdon Studio’s paper ‘The Architecture of Care’, including its proposal for the retrofit of Stirling Towers in Highgate.
+Nic will present research and test cases from Brunsdon Studio’s paper The Architecture of Care, including its proposal for the retrofit of Stirling Towers in Highgate.

-What are the values behind this reparative model and alternative to demolition?
 How can we extend the concept of retrofitting beyond the physical structures and materiality of our cities while encompassing systemic changes?
 Join the conversation.

 Full Address: